 Yes.
 If you have 3 or more students to register, you’ll get 15% off.
 Just email me at email@example.com to get a discount code.

 Do you offer private workshops for an entire team?

 Yes.
-If you wish to register 10 or more students from your company, I can arrange to run the workshop privately (and remotely) for them.
+If you wish to a group of engineers from your company, I can arrange to run the workshop privately (and remotely) for them.
 Just email me at firstname.lastname@example.org to schedule this.